DimaShm/clever_duck_next/README.md

 To run the project locally: npm run dev.

-To create the prodaction project: npm run build.
+To create the prodaction version: npm run build.

+To deploy project: use https://vercel.com/